kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-winforms-wallet.md

   To include a Payment ID, simply enter it next to ` Payment ID`.
   *Note: It is optional, if it doesn't give a payment ID it is most likely not required*

-* Next is the `Mixin`, which is how many times your transaction will be mixed with others for obfuscation and privacy.
-The suggested amount is `3`.
 * For the `Fee`, it is alright to leave it at `.1%`.
 If you send more than 1,000,000 TRTL at a time, it is best to set a fee of `1%`.

 Once done, click `Send`.